 - An NCRM collaborative fund project titled Innovations in Social Science Research Methods: An International Perspective, was funded by the ESRC to identify innovative methods in the social sciences outside the UK; a follow up workshop was organised adjacent to the NCRM Festival in 2010.

-- Christine Hine has recently been involved in organizing a Network for Methodological Innovation funded by the National Centre for Research Methods, focusing on Digital Methods as Mainstream Methodology
+- Christine Hine has recently been involved in organising a Network for Methodological Innovation funded by the National Centre for Research Methods, focusing on Digital Methods as Mainstream Methodology

 - An ESRC funded study investigating the methodological issues that arise in multi-method and multi-level approaches to a research question concerned with how ‘vulnerability’ is perceived, experienced, and responded to, in everyday life and at the planning/policy level (PPIMs);

 - A comparative evaluation of the support provided by 25 qualitative software packages for data integration;

 - An assessment of the implications for qualitative research practice of E-Social Science, including grid-based applications for work with streaming video, the role of Access Grid Nodes in research collaboration and HPC-based content analysis;

 Editors in the Sage Benchmarks series: All 4 Volume Sets

 - Bulmer, M., Sturgis, P. & Allum, N. 2009.
 The Secondary Analysis of Survey Data.